-It was a rare occurrence while tucked safely away in the cozy Malfoy Manor, but as it was still completely possible, Draco was irritable.
-So irritable, in fact, that he could feel his sensitive pale skin beginning to prickle and break out with the anxious hormones now tearing an extremely damaging quest out of his pores.
+It was a rare occurrence whilst tucked safely away in the cozy Malfoy Manor, but as it was still completely possible, Draco was irritable.
+So irritable, in fact, that he could feel his sensitive, pale skin beginning to prickle and break out with the anxious hormones now tearing an extremely damaging quest out of his pores.

 So here he was, standing outside of his father's private office, in nothing but his pajamas, feet freezing on the polished wood-floor (a heating charm would be installed along with the sound-proofing, he decided as another chill raced up the back of his legs), listening to the voices merrily chatting along without a care for the other people in the east wing at all.

 "You know you are welcome to stay the night, should you need to," he heard his father say, voice huskier than usual because of the lateness in the night.
 More laughter.